josephg/editing-traces/README.md

 Each patch is an array with 3 fields:

 1. Position in the document.
-This number should be specified in unicode codepoints, which is the same as the string.length field when all characters in the document are ASCII (as is the case now).
+This number should be specified in *unicode codepoints*, which is the same as the string.length field when all characters in the document are ASCII (as is the case now).
 2. Number of deleted characters at this position
 3. Inserted characters at this position, or an empty string.